netdata/netdata/README.md

 Using the above, the Netdata Agent on your production system will not need a disk.

-### How is Netdata different from a Prometheus and Grafana setup?
+### :raised_eyebrow: How is Netdata different from a Prometheus and Grafana setup?

 First we have to say that Prometheus as a time-series database and Grafana as a visualizer are excellent tools for what they do.